ddeutils/ddedocs/docs/services/azure/devops/devops-self-hosted-win-fastapi.md

           PathtoPublish: fastapi
 ```

-> **Note**: \
+!!! note

-> For the Python dependencies in the requirement.txt file, I use wheel to download these dependencies
+    For the Python dependencies in the requirement.txt file, I use wheel to download
-> from PyPI and save them to \wheels path by `pip wheel -w wheels -r .\requirements.txt`
+    these dependencies from PyPI and save them to `\wheels` path by
+    `pip wheel -w wheels -r .\requirements.txt`

 For the **CD pipeline**, I deploy the application to the Windows service and the test service.